 Given our assumption that stewardship does not affect assets under management, the private benefits to index fund managers from stewardship come only from the increased fees that would result from an increase in the value of the index funds' given assets.
 Under existing arrangements, index fund managers charge their investors fees that are usually specified as a fixed percentage of assets under management.
-As a result, increasing the value of the portfolio increases the present value of these fees.
+49 As a result, increasing the value of the portfolio increases the present value of these fees.
 Index fund managers have an incentive to undertake stewardship if its cost is not only less than the expected gain to the portfolio, but also less than that gain multiplied by the (very small) fractional fee.

 Formally, if the fraction of portfolio value charged as a fee is θ and a stewardship investment of C{SI} produces an increase in value of ΔV{SI} , then an index fund manager has an incentive to undertake the stewardship if and only if $C{SI} < \theta \times \Delta V{SI}$.
-In Section B.2 we explained that the stewardship investment is value-maximizing if and only if its cost, C{SI} , is less than ΔV{SI} .
+In Subsection 1 we explained that the stewardship investment is value-maximizing if and only if its cost, C{SI} , is less than ΔV{SI} .
 Thus, the range in which value-maximizing stewardship investments are not in the interests of index fund managers is defined as

-$$\theta \times \Delta V{SI} < C{SI} < \Delta V{SI}$$ .
+$$\theta \times \Delta V{SI} < C{SI} < \Delta V{SI}$$

 What is the practical significance of this problem?
 In assessing this critical question, it is important to recognize the very small quantum of the fees that index funds charge.
 The average expense ratios for the Big Three-the combined fees and expenses that they receive for their services as a percentage of assets under management-are 0.25%, 0.10%, and 0.16% for BlackRock, Vanguard, and SSGA, respectively.
 Because these figures also include expenses, the fractional fee is likely even lower than these figures suggest.
 These tiny fee percentages are an attractive feature of index funds that has driven their phenomenal growth.
-However, as the analysis above has
+However, as the analysis above has demonstrated, the tiny fraction of expected gains captured by index fund managers through these fees gives them a correspondingly tiny incentive to

-42 Amounts that investment managers charge to investors also include certain expenses, such as legal expenses and expenses related to custody of portfolio assets.
+49 Amounts that investment managers charge to investors also include certain expenses, such as legal expenses and expenses related to custody of portfolio assets.
 These are all included in the annual fund operating expenses that investment funds are required to disclose (see 17 C.F.R. § 274.11A, Item 3), which are calculated as a percentage of investment, and commonly referred to as the "expense ratio."
 When we refer to fees charged to investors we include all amounts included in the expense ratio.

-43 See Patricia Oey, U.S. Fund Fee Study 10 Apr.
+50 See Patricia Oey, U.S. Fund Fee Study 10 Apr.
 26, 2018 (based on Morningstar data as of December 31, 2017).